 My project is mostly fieldwork, and it’s noted for being a tough environment – very exposed, hot, humid, and full of ticks and bugs.
 I found it to be physically challenging, and I was out there for 5-10 weeks at a time.
-I came away feeling like, if I can do that, I can do other tough things and feel a little more confident about tackling future challenges in the field.
+I came away feeling like if I could do that, I could do other tough things and feel a little more confident about tackling future challenges in the field.

 A surprising aspect has been the bond I’ve had with my lab mates, peers and my departments.
 There are lots of opportunities at NC State.
 I can go out and find someone who’s doing something interesting and collaborate – it’s a good playground for bug and plant people like me.

 I didn’t expect to be working with Venus flytraps for five years, and it’s been enormously rewarding.
 It’s become part of my identity.
 It’ll probably follow me after I graduate, and I’m just so grateful to have stumbled into something like this.

 What advice do you have for students seeking their path?

 When I was an undergraduate, I was anxious a lot because these opportunities would come up to join a lab or do an internship, and I thought every decision was make-or-break for my possible career.
 So, just be open-minded about the opportunities that come your way and try not to stress too much!

 I also tell undergrads to make sure they feel respected.
 Additionally, I think they should be paid and supported, so I encourage them to ask for compensation and apply for funding.
 It’s important because it opens the path for people who might come from backgrounds where they can’t possibly take an unpaid internship.

 I’m quick to point out that I get paid, which is bizarre to me.
 I get paid to look at flytraps and catch bugs — to do what I love!